learnergeek/TechnicalCollaboration/JSTopics.md

 http://www.bennadel.com/blog/2265-changing-the-execution-context-of-javascript-functions-using-call-and-apply.htm
 http://stackoverflow.com/questions/1536164/how-to-change-the-context-of-a-function-in-javascript

-13.functionality of 'this' keyword
+functionality of 'this' keyword
 --------------------------------
 Ref:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this

-14.javascript hoisting
+javascript hoisting
 ----------------------------
 In JavaScript, a variable can be declared after it has been used.
 In other words; a variable can be used before it has been declared.
 Ref:
 http://www.w3schools.com/js/js_hoisting.asp

-15.jquery animations and css transitions
+jquery animations and css transitions
 ----------------------------------------------------------------------------------------------
 Ref:
 https://css-tricks.com/myth-busting-css-animations-vs-javascript/